 The table summarises the disclosure obligations for quoted companies and for large unquoted companies.
 You can omit minor energy uses and emissions up to around 2-5% of your total.

-Extracts now follow, from the government’s “Environmental Reporting Guidelines: Including streamlined energy and carbon reporting guidance March 2019”.
+Extracts which follow are from the government’s “Environmental Reporting Guidelines: Including streamlined energy and carbon reporting guidance March 2019”.

 CHAPTER AND VERSE